gcarbo01/db-schema-design-guidelines/README.md

 .
 Business entity example: Tax-Regulation has scope for countries’ legal systems.  <br>
 .
 Technical example: A login session token has one or more domains where it is valid..  <br>
 <br>
 The scope is reference data across the entire system or platforms.
-These attributes are usually pre-categorised and approved in reference data tables and are not free text.  <br>
+These attributes are usually pre-categorised, approved in reference data tables, and not free text.  <br>
 ## References
 <br> <br> <br>
 # Documentation